 Libya Requires an Arabic Translation of a Passport

 Recently, Libya hit the headlines when several groups of tourists on arrival at the border were not permitted to enter the country.
-This was allegedly because their passports did not have Arabic translations.
-This situation is unusual as it is not common for border officials to request a passport translation if the country being entered as an official language that is not the same as the one in the passport.
+This was alleged because their passports did not have Arabic translations.
+This situation is unusual as it is not common for border officials to request a passport translation if the country is being entered as an official language that is not the same as the one in the passport.

 The History of Passports and Language

 In 1920, a meeting of the League of Nations, which today is called the United Nations, made a decision that every passport issued should be in French and another language.
 French was selected as the key passport language because the League reached the agreement that traditionally it was recognized as “the language for diplomacy.”
 Today in a few countries you can select your passport’s language.

 - The United States passport is issued in English, French, and Spanish

 - The New Zealand passport is issued in both English and Maori

 - Each of the member states of the European Union includes every EU official language in their country’s passport